NaveedNaseem84/PP2---RPSLS/README.md

 ![Gameover](readme-images/game-over.png)

-The "restart" button allows for the game to be restarted.
-This can be done at anytime including when the game is over.
+The "restart" button resets the game to back to default values, and can be done at anytime and is required when the game is over to play again.

 ![Reset](readme-images/game-reset.png)

-In addition to this, the player has the option to view the rules of the game in a convinient toggle option with minimum distruption:
+In addition to this, the player also has the option to view the rules of the game in a convenient toggle option with minimum distruption:

 ![Rules](readme-images/rules-toggle.png)

 ## Testing

+The testing above found no issues in performance or accessibility and I believe the site meets the requirements of the user stories and its intended purpose.

 ### Bugs